Your Life. Your Future. Our Experience.

 Frequently Asked Questions About Modifying Child Support Orders In Wisconsin

-• Change in the child’s financial needs
+• There was a change in the child’s financial needs.

-• Change in your custody arrangement
+• There was a change in your custody arrangement.

-• Incarceration of one or both parents
+• One or both parents is incarcerated.

 In some situations, you can negotiate with your child’s other parent to reach a compromise on a new child support arrangement without ever going to court.
 If your co-parent agrees to a modification, you can resolve the matter in as little as two to three weeks.
 Conversely, a hearing can take several months.